dweng0/doccadefinitions/README.md

     var test = true;
     }

-DD will look at the comments and the first line and use the two corresponding bits of information to make definitions for your code as strongly typed as possible.
+DD will look at the comments and the corresponding code and use the two corresponding bits of information to make definitions for your code as strongly typed as possible.

 Using the above example. it will take the information for the function `book` and strongly type it into a typescript class called `Book` that takes a `title:string` and `author:string` in its constructor arguments.